Adnan-ahmd/github-slideshow/_posts/0000-01-02-Adnan-ahmd.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to our second slide in git hub"

 ---

-Your text
+This is my sample slide

 Use the left arrow to go back!